tristanmcpherson/p5-fun/readme.md

 P5 is able to run in either global or instanced mode. https://github.com/processing/p5.js/wiki/Global-and-instance-mode

-This starter project now uses **Global mode** to bring it inline with most of the online resources provided by the project.
+This project now uses **Global mode** to bring it inline with most of the online resources provided by the project.

 As stated on the P5 wiki: